 The primary focus of Care Coordination is the coordination of medical (Medicaid) services through Minnesota Health Care Programs (MHCP), as well as the Medicare services through MHCP for applicable individuals.

 Thomas Allen’s corporate office is in West St Paul.
 We have case management and managed care satellite offices in Edina, Plymouth, Blaine, North Branch, Burnsville, West St Paul, and Duluth.

 What counties or programs do you serve?

 We serve individuals on waiver programs all over the State of Minnesota.
-Our largest contracts are through Hennepin, Ramsey, Dakota, Anoka, Scott, Todd, Goodhue, St Louis County and MnPrairie collaborative.
+Our largest contracts are through Hennepin, Ramsey, Dakota, Anoka, Scott, St Louis and Wright County.

 We serve individuals on DD, CADI, BI, and EW waivers, the Alternative Care Program, and also those receiving County Funded Targeted Case Management through VA/DD, RSC and Rule 185.

 All employees participate in our Standard Orientation, which includes an introduction to agency policies and procedures.

 This is followed by on-site training with your hiring supervisor and management team, and includes job-shadowing opportunities.

 Thomas Allen provides ongoing training opportunties, many with CEUs, in a variety of convenient formats including online courses, in-person seminars, unit meetings, webinars, 1:1 coaching, MSSA Conference, and more.
 You will also find many colleagues with vast experience that offer support and mentoring.

 Will I receive support & feedback to help me learn & grow?